th0razin3/vur/srcpkgs/fastfetch/readme.md

 ## Notes

 The binaries in the releases are built with no additional dependencies listed [here](https://github.com/fastfetch-cli/fastfetch/wiki/Dependencies).
 So, basically, these binaries don't have any of the "extended" features that Fastfetch has (like showing the distro's logo in the terminal with an actual image).
-If you don't like that, build Fastfetch from source with your own preference.
+If you don't like that, build Fastfetch from source with your own preferences (build args).

 ## How do I install it?